anvilproject/anvil-portal/content/learn/data-submitters/data-submitters-overview.md

 ### Reference Genome

-All submitted genomic data should be based on Human reference genome assembly GRCh37 or GRCh38.
+To maximize interoperability, human data should generally be mapped to the GRCh37 or GRCh38 human reference assemblies, though de novo assemblies and other references can be accepted if scientifically justified.

 ### Register with appropriate NCBI resource (e.g. dbGaP, GEO)